Workplace wellness: Health economics of workplace wellness programs

 Wellness programs have created a $6 billion industry due to its reputation of reducing health care costs.
 In their 2013 Workplace Wellness Programs Study, RAND Corporation researchers concluded that while lifestyle-focused wellness programs can reduce risk factors and motivate healthy behavior, the reductions in healthcare costs are less than previously reported.
 However, most wellness studies that report the positive results of the wellness programs are not of high quality, indicate only short-term results, and do not justify causation.
 Moreover, these studies are sponsored by their own wellness industry, creating bias.
 Other studies find that the programs don't improve health outcomes or reduce health care costs.

 In fact, a decrease of employers' health care costs has been simply passed on the employees.
 Based on the Affordable Care Act, employers are able to charge unhealthy employees up to 30 to 50 percent more of total premium costs.
 This has resulted in pushback from employees who have not met mandated health goals like quitting smoking or reducing body mass index (BMI).

 On the other hand, research on the 2003 PepsiCo Healthy Living program suggests that the wellness plan helps reduce health care costs after the third year of implementing the disease management components of the program.
 But, the wellness program does not show evidence of lower costs due to the lifestyle changes in the short run.
 This result is consistent with the one-year study with the 3,300 employees of the University of Illinois at Urbana-Champaign in 2016.
 The study indicates that participation in a wellness program does not result in healthier employees or reduced health care costs.
 The research also shows that without an incentive, about 46.9 percent participated in the wellness program.
 Then, the change in monetary incentive from $0 to $100 increases participation by 12 percent, from 46.9 percent to 58.5 percent.
 An additional incentive of $200 increases the participation from 58.5 to 62.5 percent.
 This study shows that when the company increases participants by only 4.5 percent or reduce 4.5 percent of non-participants or high medical spending employees, it will compensate the total cost of the specific wellness program.
 This result is consistent with other studies that the wellness programs do not help lower health care costs, but only have passed on the costs to other employees.
 Regarding the employment and productivity, the participants believe that management places an importance on health, fitness, and safety.
 However, the study shows no significant difference on the happier feelings or more productive at work among the participants.

-Workplace wellness programs have the potential to lead to healthier outcomes and decreased costs, but the economics are still unclear, and more research is required.